Warren Harding DEAN, Appellant, v. STATE of Oklahoma, Appellee.

 Appellant was an inmate at Jess Dunn Correctional Center when he was discovered to be in possession of a baggie containing approximately ten (10) grams of marijuana.
 Appellant was charged with possession of a controlled dangerous substance in a penal institution after former conviction of two or more felonies.
 In the penalty phase of the two-stage proceeding, the State alleged that Appellant had six (6) prior felony convictions.
 After the jury retired to deliberate, a note was sent to the trial court indicating their inability to agree on punishment.
 The jury and counsel for both the State and the defense were called into open court, where inquiry of the jury foreman revealed that the jury was hopelessly deadlocked.
 Defense counsel‘s motion for a mistrial as to the second stage proceedings was granted, the jury was discharged, and the trial judge informed the parties that he would impose sentence.

 Three days later the trial judge sentenced Appellant to five (5) years imprisonment.
 Both the State and the defense subsequently filed Motions for New Trial.
-The trial court granted the State's Motion for a New Trial as to second stage and set *478 the case for a jury trial as to punishment only.
-A new jury was subsequently impaneled and sentenced Appellant to twenty (20) years imprisonment.
+The trial court granted the State‘s Motion for a New Trial as to second stage and set

 In his first assignment of error, Appellant alleges that the trial court was without authority to grant the Motion for New Trial and reconvene a new jury for sentencing purposes only.
 We agree.
 Initially the trial court lacked jurisdiction to hear the motion for new trial as it was presented after judgment and sentence was imposed.
-Title 22 O.S.
-1981, § 953 provides that a motion for new trial must be made before judgment is entered; however, the court may for good cause allow such application to be made within thirty (30) days after the rendition of judgment.
-In the present case, with no showing of good cause for the late presentation, the motion came too late for appropriate consideration.
-See Linde v.
-State, 83 Okl.Cr.
-365, 177 P.2d 527, 528 (1947).

 Further, no statutory provision exists in non-capital cases for reconvening a second jury in the original trial proceeding, different from that which determined guilt, solely for the purpose of resentencing.
-Title 22 O.S.
-1981, § 952 sets forth the grounds on which the trial court can grant a new trial.
-These grounds do not include reconvening a jury solely for the purpose of resentencing.

 The State argued at trial and on appeal that authority for reconvening the jury for sentencing purposes only lies in Nipps v.
-State, 626 P.2d 1349 (Okl.Cr.
-1981).
+State, 626 P.2d 1349 (Okl.Cr.1981).
 However, this reliance is misplaced, as Nipps authorizes such a procedure only in cases wherein the statute under which the Appellant is sentenced is later declared unconstitutional.

 Inasmuch as we have determined that the trial judge was without authority to grant the motion for new trial and to impanel a new jury solely for punishment, the twenty (20) year sentence imposed by the jury is hereby vacated.

-It is therefore necessary to examine the trial court's procedure before it ruled on the motion for new trial.
+It is therefore necessary to examine the trial court‘s procedure before it ruled on the motion for new trial.
 We find that the court properly sentenced Appellant to five (5) years imprisonment.
-Although the trial judge granted a mistrial upon the jury's inability to agree on punishment, a review of the record indicates that the trial judge was exercising his authority pursuant to 22 O.S.
-1981, § 927.
-Section 927 provides:
+Although the trial judge granted a mistrial upon the jury‘s inability to agree on punishment, a review of the record indicates that the trial judge was exercising his authority pursuant to

 Where the jury find a verdict of guilty, and fail to agree on the punishment to be inflicted, or do not declare such punishment by their verdict, the court shall assess and declare the punishment and render the judgment accordingly.

 Here the jury indicated that it was unable to agree on punishment.
 Upon inquiry by the court, it was determined that the jury was hopelessly deadlocked.
 The jury was then discharged from its duty to decide punishment and the trial court imposed the minimum sentence for a first offense.
-See 57 O.S.
-Supp.
-1988, § 21.
-The Appellant did not file a pre-trial request for the jury to fix punishment pursuant to 22 O.S.
-1981, § 926, nor did he object to the dismissal of the jury or the trial court's imposition of sentence.
+See

 Appellant further contends that two (2) allegations of error from the resentencing jury trial denied him the right to due process.
 We find it unnecessary to address claims of error from the resentencing trial as we have vacated the sentence imposed by that jury and determined that trial to have been held without proper statutory authority.

 Appellant next alleges that the prosecutor improperly commented on the quality of the defense case and inappropriately directed the jury to return a verdict of guilt during first stage closing argument.
 We note the Appellant failed to object to any of the comments he now claims were error.
-Appellant has therefore waived all but fundamental *479 error.
+Appellant has therefore waived all but fundamental error.
 Thomason v.
-State, 763 P.2d 1182, 1183 (Okl.Cr.
-1988).
-After reviewing the prosecutor's remarks, we find all were reasonable inferences and comments on the evidence, and consequently find no fundamental error.
+State, 763 P.2d 1182, 1183 (Okl.Cr.1988).
+After reviewing the prosecutor‘s remarks, we find all were reasonable inferences and comments on the evidence, and consequently find no fundamental error.

 For the foregoing reasons the Appellant‘s original conviction of Possession of a Controlled Dangerous Substance (Marijuana) in a Penal Institution and sentence of Five (5) years imprisonment is AFFIRMED.
 The judgment of Possession of a Controlled Dangerous Substance (Marijuana) in a Penal Institution After Former Conviction of Two or More Felonies and sentence of Twenty (20) years imprisonment is vacated.
 The case is remanded to the District Court of Muskogee County with directions to enter an amended judgment and sentence consistent with this opinion.